-To meet the growing need for computing resources of academia and industry, the LUMI supercomputer is designed to have computing power exceeding 200 PFlops (0,2 EFlops), which will be achieved by a combination of General Purpose Processors (GPP) and GPGPU partitions.
-Jointly with over 60 PB storage and cloud services, it will give researchers the possibility to perform significantly more complicated calculations in shorter time, and faster process bigger sets of data.
+The LUMI supercomputer has been deployed at the CSC data centre in Kajaani, Finland.
+Its configuration has been based on 64-core AMD EPYCTM CPUs and AMD InstinctTM GPUs.
+The aim of LUMI is to provide more than 550 PFlops of theoretical peak performance for European science and economy, which is the equivalent of 1.5 million modern laptops of good configuration.
+Jointly with over 117 PB of storage and cloud services, it will give researchers the possibility to perform significantly more complicated calculations in shorter time, and faster process bigger sets of data.
 The expected result is a rapid development of many research directions, including chemistry, biology, nanotechnology, material engineering and other domains crucial for modern industry.
-The new supercomputer will also contribute to many achievements in areas such as e.g. astrophysics, weather prediction, seismic activity, personalised medicine.
+The new supercomputer will also contribute to many achievements in areas such as astrophysics, weather prediction, seismic activity and personalised medicine.
+In the next few years, LUMI is also to become one of the most recognizable research tools in the field of AI - especially deep learning.

-"We will be able to use the supercomputer to solve the problems that are unsolvable, taking into account the currently existing machines - says Marek Magryś, Cyfronet's Deputy Director for HPC. - The flagship example are brain simulations."
+"We will be able to use the supercomputer to solve the problems that are unsolvable, taking into account the currently existing machines" - says Marek Magryś, Cyfronet's Deputy Director for HPC. - The flagship example are brain simulations."